ML-based approach to classification and generation of structured light propagation in turbulent media: Improved Classification by Augmented data

 Similarly, the term involving $\xi_{\nu_k}$ vanishes because $\mathbb{E}[U_k-\nu_k]=0$.
 Substituting these expectation back, we get:

 Recognizing the structure of the right-hand side, this is exactly the Bregman divergence $D_\rho(\nu_k,w_k)$:

 By the definition of Bregman divergence for a convex function $\rho$, we have $D_\rho(\nu_k,w_k)\geq 0 $.
 Therefore, $g_k(w_k)\geq g_k(\nu_k)$ for all $w_k$.
 This confirms that $\nu_k$ minimizes the component-wise loss.
 Transforming back to the spatial domain, $f^*({x}_t)=\mathcal{T}^{-1}{\nu}={\mu}$ is a global minimizer. \end{proof} This implies both $\mathcal{L}_{\mathrm{pixel}}$ and $\mathcal{L}_{\mathrm{freq}}$ admit the same conditional expectation as the unique global minimizer.
 The optimality is invariant under linear transformation of the prediction target and loss space induced by \eqref{eq:vpred_isml}, and we summarize the following corollary. \begin{corollary}[Consistency of the Hybrid Objective] Fix $(x_t,t,c)$ and let $Y$ denote the pixel-domain training target conditioned on $(x_t,t,c)$, so that $\mathcal{L}_{\mathrm{pixel}}$ corresponds to the conditional loss of $Y$.
 Assume further that, for the chosen DDPM parameterization, $x_0$ is an affine function of $(x_t,Y)$ at fixed $t$ (this includes $x_0$-, $\epsilon$-, and $v$-prediction).
-Then the population objective corresponding to ~\eqref{eq:dm_total_loss_isml} is uniquely minimized by the posterior mean estimator $\mathbb{E}[x_0\mid x_t,t,c]$. \end{corollary} Corollary \ref{cor:hybrid_consistency_isml} implies that adding an arbitrary scale of $\mathcal{L}_{\mathrm{freq}}$ to the original loss function does not alter the original minimizer and consequently the generated distribution.
-In what follows, we show that such an approach improves generation quality insofar as it improves classification performance.
+Then the population objective corresponding to ~\eqref{eq:dm_total_loss_isml} is uniquely minimized by the posterior mean estimator $\mathbb{E}[x_0\mid x_t,t,c]$. \end{corollary} Corollary \ref{cor:hybrid_consistency_isml} implies that adding an arbitrary scale of $\mathcal{L}_{\mathrm{freq}}$ to the original loss function does not alter the population posterior-mean minimizer of the target-regression problem.
+This statement should be distinguished from the finite-sample numerical effect measured below.
+The theorem shows that the Fourier-domain Bregman term is statistically compatible with the DDPM regression target.
+In finite-sample neural-network training, the additional term changes the optimization emphasis by penalizing spectral mismatch in the generated speckle images.